Enzovnm/Enzovnm/README.md

 - 👨‍🎓 Pursuing Computer Science
-- 🔥 I'm seeking new experiences
+- 🔥 I'm seeking new experiences in the area
 - 🥇Improving .NET skills

 <br/>